thequickfixer/vulkano-edge/README.md

 # Notes

 - Doing a ```emerge --sync``` should update the repo when updating gentoo
-- For updating gentoo, using an older version of a package will be updated without intervention unless specified in ```/etc/portage/..``` for more information visit the gentoo wiki.
+- For updating gentoo, using an older version of a package will be updated without intervention unless specified in ```/etc/portage/..``` for more information visit the gentoo wiki here at https://wiki.gentoo.org